Kidnapping: Overview, Causes, Effects, and Solutions

 Kidnapping in Nigeria

-It is sometimes said that corruption can result to abduction/kidnapping.
-This is not far from the incidence that happened in Somalia, which is one of the most corrupt countries in the world, on May 3, 2018 where a German nurse was kidnapped in the country.
-This news was reported in Channels Television Nigeria, BBC News and other media companies.
-Quoting from the report by BBC, "A German nurse with the International Committee of the Red Cross (ICRC) has been kidnapped in Somalia's capital Mogadishu, the aid group says (BBC 2018).
-The name of the nurse is given as Sonja Nientiet.
+It is sometimes said that corruption can lead to kidnapping.
+Somalia, which is one of the most corrupt countries in the world, unfortunately has quite a bit of experience with this problem.
+On May 3, 2018, a German nurse named Sonja Nientiet was kidnapped there.
+According to a BBC News report, "A German nurse with the International Committee of the Red Cross (ICRC) has been kidnapped in Somalia's capital Mogadishu, the aid group says."

 Causes & Effects